habity-design/bedsideclock-documentation/docs/Troubleshooting/Complete_reset.md

 Connect the clock to power.
 If it doesn't power on by itself, short-press the reboot button next to the USB-C port.

+Do not disconnect the power until you have completed the reset & update procedure.
+Preferably keep it connected for a full day or longer to charge the battery.

 ## Step 4: Confirm the reset worked

 Check the time on the display: